 Depending on your pet's health, surgery may have a small or significant impact on their future.
-Pet surgery can be used to effectively treat certain injuries, diseases and illnesses.
+Cat and dog surgeries can be used to effectively treat certain injuries, diseases and illnesses.
 In addition, surgery can be used to reduce the possibility of myriad health problems such as bloat, certain cancers and infections, and vision loss.

 We are proud to have the most state-of-the-art technology in our surgical suite.
-Our doctors can safely perform a number of surgeries:
+Our veterinarians can safely perform a number of surgeries:

 - Mass removals

 - Bladder stone removals (cystotomy)

 - Pyometra surgery

 - Eye surgery

 - Cherry eye repair